ericvicenti/nodev/README.md

 # Controlling shutdown of your script

-nodemon sends a kill signal to your application when it sees a file update.
+dnode sends a kill signal to your application when it sees a file update.
 If you need to clean up on shutdown inside your script you can capture the kill signal and handle it yourself.

-The following example will listen once for the `SIGUSR2` signal (used by nodemon to restart), run the clean up process and then kill itself for nodemon to continue control:
+The following example will listen once for the `SIGUSR2` signal (used by dnode to restart), run the clean up process and then kill itself for dnode to continue control:

     process.once('SIGUSR2', function () {
       gracefulShutdown(function () {